 After dedicating his life to Hexatonian anthropology and the search for Hexatonia, Axl's father Maestro finally found the location of this fabled land.
 With proof of Hexatonia's existence, he then began work on a device called the Hexatonian Universal Translator (HUT) that would allow him to walk among his beloved specimens safely.
 The HUT serves to decode the knowledge and wisdom accumulated by the Hexatonians.
 In theory, the full, entrancing effects of the Hexatonian landscape would be filtered through the HUT before reaching the ears, allowing the non-Hexatonian wearer a safe yet still enjoyable stroll through the land.
 One day, Axl noticed his father was taking an unusually long stroll and decided to search for him.
 When he found the HUT lying on the ground just outside the Hexatonian border, he knew something was wrong.
 Maestro would never cast aside his prized invention so carelessly.
 Armed with his father's device, Axl sets off to find and retrieve his father from the fascinating land that threatens to consume him.The story unravels as you discover the narrative of the Hexatonians.
 Their language consists of musical tones, and is expressed by the tension and resolution of phrases, intervals and chords.
 Musical markers placed throughout their world are equivalent to our "letters", but only amount to gibberish until played in a precise order.

 Is it pixelsphere or pixel sphere? nobody really knows.
-I'd actually just like to capture a little SEO on pixel sphere, for anyone searching for "pixelsphere", they can go ahead and stop misspelling it as pixel sphere. thanks!!
-I know it's just a lot of kids trying to draw a sphere which is made out of pixels, but my market research shows that almost anybody and everybody who finds my game, likes the music, regardless of referrer. ~alex
+Is this SEO on pixel sphere?, or, for anyone searching for "pixelsphere",can they go ahead and stop misspelling it as pixel sphere? thanks!!
+Even if you're drawing a sphere made out of pixels, everyone likes pixelsphere music! ~alex

 Pixelsphere is best played at 60fps, please wait for the desktop version if the game is slow.
 Use Firefox on the web demo if Chrome is performing slowly.